yocontra/nodecast/README.md

 </tr>
 </table>

 This library has been tested with ChromeCast, Roku, and a Panasonic Viera TV.
 It fully supports any device that uses the DIAL protocol.
-RAMP support is being worked on for certain ChromeCast functionality.
+Support for custom device functionality is supported in some cases (See Custom Devices section below).

 ## How this works